RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

         :align: center
         :width: 700 px

-Incorrect placement of the jumpers can cause overshooting or undercutting of the front part of the acquired square-type signals, as shown in the picture below.
+Incorrect jumper placement can cause the front part of the acquired square wave signals to be overshot or undercut.
+This is shown in the figure below.

 .. figure:: img/jumpers/Jumper_position_wrong_signal.jpg

-    As it can be observed, **if the jumpers are not placed correctly, the step response becomes under-compensated.**
+    As can be seen, **if the jumpers are not set correctly, the step response will be under-compensated.**.

-With the correct placement of the jumper pins, that same waveform looks much better.
+With the jumper pins correctly placed, the same waveform looks much better.

 .. figure:: img/jumpers/Jumper_position_right_signal.jpg